The modern Stanford MOSS replacement

 MOSS (Measure of Software Similarity) is a free code plagiarism detection system developed at Stanford University by Alex Aiken.
 Since 1994, MOSS has been the de facto standard for detecting copying in programming assignments.

 MOSS works by converting source code into a fingerprint using a technique called "winnowing" and comparing fingerprints to find similarities.
-While revolutionary for its time, MOSS has significant limitations:
+It was an important step forward when it launched, but the approach has known limitations today:

 • HTML-only results — no JSON API for automation